tendermint/tendermint/test/e2e/README.md

 * `cleanup`: removes configuration files and Docker containers/networks.

+* `logs`: emits all node logs.

+* `tail`: tails (follows) node logs until command is aborted.

 ## Tests

 Test cases are written as normal Go tests in `tests/`.
-They use a test runner `testNode()` which executes the test as a parallel subtest for each node in the network.
+They use a `testNode()` helper which executes each test as a parallel subtest for each node in the network.

 ### Running Manual Tests

-To run tests manually, set the `E2E_MANIFEST` environment variable to the path of the testnet manifest (e.g. `networks/ci.toml`).
-Tests can then be run as normal, e.g.:
+To run tests manually, set the `E2E_MANIFEST` environment variable to the path of the testnet manifest (e.g. `networks/ci.toml`) and run them as normal, e.g.:

 ```sh
 ./build/runner -f networks/ci.toml start